At a glance

 - Carcinogens (agents which can cause cancer): Examples of carcinogens include UV radiation, X-Rays, certain chemicals, environmental toxins, cigarette smoke.

-- Genetic predisposition: Some cats and breeds have a higher incidence of cancer.
+- Genetic predisposition: Some lines of cats and breeds have a higher incidence of cancer.

 - Injections: Originally called vaccine-associated sarcoma, the use of injections (especially vaccinations) have been associated with a rare form of cancer re-named injection site sarcoma.